NVIDIAGameWorks/kaolin/docs/notes/spc_summary.rst

   n^T(i,k) = \text{ID}\left(P_i-\overrightarrow{K}_k\right)

-The value **jump** is used to indicate the difference in levels between the iput features and the output features.
+The value **jump** is used to indicate the difference in levels between the input features and the output features.
 For convolutions, this is the number of levels to downsample; while for transposed convolutions, **jump** is the number of levels to upsample.
 The value of **jump** must be positive, and may not go beyond the highest level of the octree.